pablondrina/django-point-of-salesman/README.md

 - Fully swappable **Order** and **Basket** models
 - [Wagtail](https://wagtail.io/) and **Django** admin implementation

-- If you provide an arbitrary 'Hook' identifier, you can manage multiple baskets.
-Useful for a restaurant POS where you may need to let some open orders until payment after service.
-THIS IS AN EXPERIMENTAL WORK IN PROGRESS.
-No warranties!
-Use at your own risk.

 ## Documentation

 Documentation is available on [Read the Docs](https://django-salesman.readthedocs.org).